 By harnessing the expertise of leading practitioners and academicians in public policy, economic development, community design, real estate development, and regional economics, the Governors' Institute helps state executive teams shape the future of communities throughout their states.

-The Governors’ Institute recognizes that each state faces its own challenges.
-Working with a governor’s staff and cabinet, the institute provides tailored technical assistance, typically through one- to two-day workshops that bring together the governor and his or her staff with nationally renowned experts to address issues the governor has identified.
+The Governors' Institute recognizes that each state faces its own challenges.
+Working with a governor's staff and cabinet, the institute provides tailored technical assistance, typically through one- to two-day workshops that bring together the governor and his or her staff with nationally renowned experts to address issues the governor has identified.
 This assistance is designed to provide state leaders with practical strategies for creating vibrant, economically competitive communities.
-Assistance often includes:

-- exploring the connections among economic development, transportation, land use, housing, energy, and the environment;
+- Exploring the connections among economic development, transportation, land use, housing, energy, and the environment.

-- stimulating coordinated action among state agencies; and
+- Stimulating coordinated action among state agencies.

-- encouraging increased cooperation among state and local governments.
+- Encouraging increased cooperation among state and local governments.

-- Technical assistance is developed individually for one governor and his or her cabinet and staff and held at a convenient location in the host state.
+- Technical assistance is developed for one governor and his or her cabinet and staff and held at a convenient location in the host state.